Fellow Since 1997

 ALTERCOM (Association pour les Femmes et la Communication Al

-This profile was prepared when Fatoumata Sow was elected to the Ashoka Fellowship in 1997.
+This description of Fatoumata Sow's work was prepared when Fatoumata Sow was elected to the Ashoka Fellowship in 1997.

 The New Idea